-Landscape photography at night can be be difficult to capture, but it holds the potential to reveal images beyond what can be seen by the human eye.
-This in-depth guide is the product of three intensive years shooting & refining techniques all over the world.
-We contacted the publisher who agreed to throw in a bonus intro guide for our readers simply use the discount code picturecorrect at checkout.
-Now available here: Seeing the Unseen + Bonus Guide
+Landscape photography at night can be be difficult to capture, but it holds the potential to reveal images way beyond what can be seen by the human eye.
+The primary eBook by professional landscape photographer Alister Benn is the product of three intensive years shooting & refining techniques while traveling to locations all over the world.

 With the coming of night, our light slows down, metaphorically.
 Even on a bright moonlit night we are dealing with exposures of several seconds, and the darker it gets, the longer these images take to make.
 The frenetic pace of modern life is forced to slow down as we methodically work our way through the problem solving involved in taking images in the dark.